franpass87/FP-Digital-Marketing-Suite/README.md

 # FP Digital Marketing Suite

 The FP Digital Marketing Suite is a comprehensive WordPress toolkit for agencies and growth teams that need dependable client intelligence, actionable analytics and automated marketing workflows.
-Version 1.1.0 introduces an expanded reporting layer, proactive alerting and a refreshed knowledge base to make onboarding and day-to-day operations faster than ever.
+Version 1.2.0 hardens the upgrade pipeline with multisite-aware migrations, normalized caches and automated runtime flushes so analytics stay trustworthy immediately after updates.

 ## Highlights